Promoting Yourself on Social Media

 Easy tips for getting more exposure for your art through social media

 These days’ social media is a must for any entrepreneur looking to expand their client base.
-Artists are not exception!
+Artists are no exception!
 A recent article in Artsy noted that 51.5% of collectors on social media have purchased pieces from artists they discovered through Instagram.
-Follow these great tips from Chelsea McConkey, our Marketing Coordinator, and before you know it you will be using social media like a pro! #winning
+Follow these great tips from Chelsea McConkey, Marketing Coordinator, and before you know it you will be using social media like a pro! #winning

 1. Stick to your Favourite Outlet

 Focus your attention on only a few social media outlets you love and use the most: that way you can study and implement more successful campaigns.
 Social media can take up a lot of time.
 There is no need to try and do EVERYTHING.

 The best use for social media is networking and expanding your reach, promoting your show (or promoting that you will be at #toae2017!), any exciting news, new work you’ve just put up in your online shop, etc.

 3. Photos.
 Photos.
 Photos

 Don’t just post links or text.
 Photos are the most shared content on all platforms, and you have an advantage on this front!
 You are already generating quality content with your art!

 Hashtags are a way to describe your image with associated words so people can find your work!
 Since images have no real coding attached to them for descriptors, hashtags help search engines cluster images together and narrow down which ones are a perfect fit for it.
 Check out this great article on How to Use Hashtags on Twitter, Facebook, and Instagram.